Yui010206/CREMA/README.md

 + [NExT-QA](https://github.com/doc-doc/NExT-QA): we follow SeViLA data [format](https://github.com/Yui010206/SeViLA/tree/main/sevila_data).

 We extract various extra modalities from raw video with pre-train models, please refer to each model repo and paper appendix for more details.
+And we will share extracted features soon.

 + [Depth map](https://github.com/isl-org/ZoeDepth)